DKMS-LSL/dr2s/README.md

 `DR2S` is designed to integrate long-read HLA data (e.g., PacBio or Oxford Nanopore sequences) and short-read shotgun data (Illumina).

-As input, we expect long-read and short-read FASTQ files to be placed in separate subdirectories within a working directory and to follow the naming convention `SAMPLEID_LOCUS_.*.fastq(.gz)?`..
+As input, we expect long-read and short-read FASTQ files to be placed in separate subdirectories within a working directory and to follow the naming convention `SAMPLEID_LOCUS_.*.fastq(.gz)?`.

 `SAMPLEID` can be any arbitrary unique identification code and `LOCUS` should be one of `A`, `B`, `C`, `DQB1`, `DRB1`, `DPB1` or `KIR`